rgbkrk/hubcrypt/README.md

 # Requirements

-The recipient needs to be using an RSA key and have it listed as the last key on github.com/<user>.keys must be the public key for the private key they'll use to decrypt.
+The recipient needs to be using an RSA key and have it listed as the last key on `github.com/<user>.keys`.
 Linux and OS X before Mavericks should work well.

 If your machine doesn't support ssh-keygen properly, submit an issue and I'll bemoan that I don't have a box to test it on for you.
 Feel free to send us a brand new laptop to test your flavor of operating system with.